peterdurham/code-boost/content/blog/javascript-array-methods/index.md

 // [42]
 ```

 This method takes an element as its argument to add to the end of an array.
+It is useful when adding new items to an array.
 Push returns the length of the new array.

-### pop
+### Pop

 ```javascript
 const numbers = [1, 2, 3]
 const lastNumber = numbers.pop()